 In fact, it's so common to serve this with beer in Korea, that this pairing is referred to as "chimaek" in Korea, which is a combination of the word "chikin" (meaning fried chicken) and "maekju" (meaning beer).

 Popular fried chicken restaurants in Seoul are BHC or Hanchu Chicken, which are my two favorite places.
-In the U.S., Gol Tong Chicken and Bonchon are at the top of the list!
+In the U.S., Gol Tong Chicken, Bonchon, and KyoChon Chicken are at the top of the list!

 Why this recipe works